backstage/backstage/.changeset/tough-pillows-sip.md

 '@backstage/integration': patch
 ---

-Updated functions parseHarnessUrl, getHarnessLatestCommitUrl, getHarnessFileContentsUrl and getHarnessArchiveUrl
+Updated functions parseHarnessUrl, getHarnessLatestCommitUrl, getHarnessFileContentsUrl and getHarnessArchiveUrl to fix parsing of urls